soestin/soestin/README.md

 # Hello, I'm Justin! 👋

 ## About Me 🚀
 I'm a high school student with a strong passion for technology and virtualization.
-I enjoy exploring new tech gadgets and building a home lab for me and my family to enjoy.
+I like exploring new tech gadgets and building a home lab for me and my family to enjoy.
 I'm planning to study ICT with a focus on virtualization and server management.

 ![Banner](https://r2.e-z.host/53a164e1-51b6-4088-ae8b-54e0e7c25201/fl16simm.png)

 ## Skills and Interests 🧰
-I have developed a diverse set of usefull skills.
-Here are some of the skill ive developed:
+Here are some of the skills ive developed:

 ### Tech Skills
 - ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=flat&logo=html5&logoColor=white)